GSA/fedramp-tailored/_guidance/controls/CA-2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.	operating as intended; and

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-c.	producing desired outcome  with respect to meeting established security requirements
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.	producing desired outcome  with respect to meeting established security requirements

 The FedRAMP parameter is that these controls must be assessed, at this level of scrutiny, at least annually.